Estate Planning for Digital Assets

 If you keep all your passwords in a password program, then list what that program is, where it is located, and the master password to the program.
 List the passwords separately, in case something goes wrong with the software.
 The password program may provide an option to print all the passwords.

-Because of privacy laws, one provision of the will should be to include the right to access, manage, modify, distribute, and dispose of your digital property and to obtain copies of any electronically stored information from any person or entity that possesses that information.
+Because of privacy laws, one provision of the will should be to include the right to access, manage, modify, distribute, and dispose of your digital property and to get copies of any electronically stored information from any person or entity that possesses that information.
 If necessary and possible, include the right to decrypt any information or bypassing, resetting, or recovering any password or any other type of authentication.

-Most software, e-books, and online music are licensed, so most of these assets are not owned by the end-user.
+Most software, e-books, and online music are licensed, so these assets are not owned by the end-user.
 The digital asset may be licensed per user or per device.
 In these cases, you have a license to use, view, or listen to them, but what can be done with such property and whether it can be transferred is governed by the terms of the license.
 Example: Microsoft License Terms.
 E-books and music are generally nontransferable and they cannot be legally copied, because most are protected by digital rights management (DRM) software.

 Social media websites generally have different policies regarding the death of an account owner.
 For instance, Facebook and Instagram allow the account to be deleted or to have your timeline to be memorialized once the company receives proof of your death and of the relationship between you and the person giving the instructions.
 Twitter generally does not give others access to a decedent's account, but will delete the account after receiving specific information.
 Twitter, for instance, requires additional information about the deceased, including a copy of the death certificate, and proof of your own identification.